 To begin, the game gives you an introduction and takes you to catching your first Magikarp.
 Once caught, it will stay in your pond, which can be decorated.
-Food will...
+Food will fall into the...
 Read All Magikarp has always been a bit of a sad Pokemon.
 They’re almost completely useless, although they do redeem themselves when they evolve into Gyarados.
 However, that has now changed and Magikarp gets its own game called Magikarp Jump.
 It is free for Android and iOS.
 The point of the game is to raise a Magikarp and win jumping contests.
 The higher a Magikarp’s JP (Jump Points), the higher they are able to jump in the air.
 There are jumping leagues full of battles to win against other trainers.

 To begin, the game gives you an introduction and takes you to catching your first Magikarp.
 Once caught, it will stay in your pond, which can be decorated.
 Food will fall into the water and you can tap on one to get your Magikarp to eat it.
 This will increase it’s JP, but you can also train it.
 Training doesn’t require input from the player, Magikarp will train on its own.